 So get out there and build stuff.
 If you’re a web designer, build some free website templates to showcase your talent.
 Are you a writer?
 You should have plenty of writing samples to share.
 Graphic designer?
 Put together some icon sets or something.

 Long story short: You don’t need clients to build a portfolio — so get on it.

 I know, I know — I said the bad four letter word that starts with “F”: free.

 I see so many freelancers undervaluing themselves, it’s hard to give this advice — but it works if you’re just getting started.

 A great way to get long-term clients is to offer some of your services for free.
 For me, this meant reaching out to a few local businesses that had subpar web experiences, and offering to rebuild their website.

 For projects I really liked, I would sometimes even build the homepage of their website before reaching out to them.
 Then I’d send them an email with a link, saying (in essence): “This is what I had in mind for your website.
 If you like it, it’s yours.”

 Early on, this was how I got the majority of my clients.
 Some of whom are now my favorite (and highest-paying) clients.
-It’s a long-term play, but the payoff can be worth it.
-Even if the relationship doesn’t turn into a long-term one, you’ve at least built something portfolio-worth.

 The web is massive.
 Millions upon millions of sites, many built by freelancers just like you, clamor for attention.
 So the least you can do is make it easy for people to find you.